-- a) Materials that have a melting or softening point less than (121 ± 2) °C will be extracted at a standard temperature less than the melting point (e.g., very low density polyethylene). - b) Materials that undergo hydrolysis will be extracted at a temperature that minimizes the amount of hydrolysis [e.g., polyamides are extracted at (50 $\pm$ 2) °C]. - c) Materials that are processed by steam sterilization and contain a liquid during storage will be extracted at $(121 \pm 2)$ °C (e.g., pre-filled dialysers).

-d) Materials that are used only at body temperature will be extracted at temperatures which provide the maximum leachables without material degradation [e.g., fixed tissues shall be extracted at $(37 \pm 1)$ °C, whereas ceramic implants may be extracted at $(121 \pm 2)$ °C].
+- a) Materials that have a melting or softening point of less than (121 ± 2) °C can be extracted at a standard temperature below the melting point (e.g. very-low-density polyethylene). - b) Materials that undergo hydrolysis can be extracted at a temperature that minimizes the amount of hydrolysis [e.g. polyamides are extracted at (50 ± 2) °C]. - c) Materials that are processed by steam sterilization and contain a liquid during storage can be extracted at (121 ± 2) °C (e.g. pre-filled dialysers). - d) Material should be extracted at temperatures which provide the maximum extractables without material degradation [e.g. fixed tissues can be extracted at (37 ± 1) °C whereas ceramic implants may be extracted at (121 ± 2) °C].

-WARNING - The application of ISO 10993-12 test methods to device materials comprising proteins shall be made with great care to ensure that the extraction procedure has not altered the biological properties of the materials being extracted.
+WARNING - Application of the test methods of this part of ISO 10993 to device materials comprising proteins should be made with great care to ensure that the extraction procedure has not altered the biological properties of the materials being extracted.

-C.6 The ratio of the surface area of the device to the volume of extraction vehicle or solvent shall be sufficient to:
+C.6 The ratio of the surface area of the device to the volume of extraction vehicle or solvent should be sufficient to:

-- a) attain the maximum amount of extractable substance(s) in an appropriate dosage volume for biological testing (i.e., dosage volume within physiological limits) or chemical analysis; - b) demonstrate the hazard potential for the use of the device in humans; - c) cover the material in the solvent volume.
+- a) attain the maximum amount of extractable substance(s) in an appropriate dosage volume for biological testing (i.e. dosage volume within physiological limits) or chemical analysis; - b) demonstrate the hazard potential of using the device in humans; - c) cover the material in the solvent volume.

-In practice, the use of a standard area and solvent volume is recommended as described in 10.3.3 in lieu of device specific parameters.
+In practice, the use of a standard area and solvent volume is recommended (described in 10.3.3) in lieu of devicespecific parameters.
 Some test methods require concentration of extracts to increase the sensitivity of the test.

-NOTE Concentration of extracts might result in loss of volatile materials such as ethylene oxide.
+NOTE Concentration of extracts might result in the loss of volatile materials such as ethylene oxide.

-- C.7 The solvent(s) selected as the extraction vehicle shall: - a) be suitable for use in the specific biological test systems; - b) simulate the extraction which occurs during clinical use of the device; - c) maximize the amount of extractives.
+- C.7 The solvent(s) selected as the extraction vehicle should: - a) be suitable for use in the specific biological test systems; - b) simulate the extraction which occurs during clinical use of the device; - c) maximize the amount of extractives.

 In practice, the use of standard polar and non-polar solvents is recommended.
-Subclause 10.3.5 recommends these in lieu of device specific solvents.
+Subclause 10.3.5 recommends these in lieu of device-specific solvents.

-NOTE Standardization of the parameters given in Clauses C.5 and C.6 permit the use of data obtained from biological tests of medical devices for other types of application, e.g., for the estimation of risk and to develop standardized databases.
+NOTE By standardizing the parameters given in C.5 and C.6, data obtained from biological tests of medical devices for other types of application, e.g. for the estimation of risk and to develop standardized databases, can be used.

-- C.8 For materials that dissolve or resorb in the body: - a) follow the conditions of Table 1; - b) follow the temperature/times of 10.3.1; - c) follow 10.3.9 regarding filtration or centrifugation.
+C.8 For materials that dissolve or resorb in the body:

+- a) follow the conditions given in Table 1; - b) follow the temperature/times given in 10.3.1; - c) follow 10.3.9 regarding filtration or centrifugation.